-IMF Executive Board Completes Second and Third Reviews Under ECF with Sierra Leone and Approves $US 13.8 Million Disbursement
+IMF Executive Board Completes Second and Third Reviews Under Extended Credit Facility Arrangement for the Kingdom of Lesotho, and Approves Request for Augmentation of Access and US$13.42 Million Disbursement

-FREETOWN, Sierra Leone, December 8, 2011/African Press Organization (APO)/ -- The Executive Board of the International Monetary Fund (IMF) today completed the second and third review of Sierra Leone's economic performance under a program supported by the Extended Credit Facility (ECF).
-The Board's decision enables the immediate disbursement of an amount equivalent to SDR 8.88 million (about US$13.8 million), bringing total disbursements under the arrangement to an amount equal to SDR 17.76million (about US$27.6 million).
+MASERU, Lesotho, April 10, 2012/African Press Organization (APO)/ -- The Executive Board of the International Monetary Fund (IMF) today completed the second and third reviews of the Kingdom of Lesotho's economic performance under a program supported by the Extended Credit Facility (ECF) arrangement.
+The Board also approved an augmentation of access equal to 25 percent of quota, which would lead to a total access of 145 percent of quota, an amount equivalent to SDR 50.605 million (about US$77.84 million), under the ECF arrangement.
+The Board's decision will enable an immediate disbursement of an amount equivalent to SDR 20.085 million (US$30.89 million), bringing total disbursements under the arrangement to an amount equivalent to SDR 33.565 million (US$51.63).

-Following the Executive Board's discussion of Sierra Leone, Mr. Naoyuki Shinohara, Deputy Managing Director and Acting Chair, issued the following statement:
+Following the Executive Board's discussion on Lesotho, Mr. Min Zhu, Deputy Managing Director and Acting Chair, issued the following statement:

 “Lesotho's economy has performed well under the ECF-supported program, notwithstanding a sharp reduction in SACU revenues, devastating floods, and high international commodity prices.
 Stronger fiscal adjustment efforts and an acceleration of structural reforms are now needed to restore fiscal and external sustainability and pave the way for sustained economic growth and poverty reduction.
 The augmentation of access under the ECF-supported program, supplemented by donor assistance, will further support the authorities' reform agenda and cushion the impact of the shocks on the balance of payments.